Health & Wellness

 In some homes, chicken is a staple meal.
 If that’s the case for your family — whether it's grilling, baking or broiling — you’ll likely spot your pup at your feet while cooking away.

 And if you want to treat your dog to a little bit of chicken, they’re in luck.
-According to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, this snack is mostly safe for dogs, but there are a few caveats.
+According to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, this snack is mostly safe for dogs, but there are a few caveats.
 Keep reading to learn how serving chicken might alter your dog’s food expectations.